sandialabs/seat-qgis-plugin/docs/src/gui/shear_stress/03_bed_sediment.rst

 Bed Sediment Size (Optional)
 --------------------------------

-The bed sediment size is a receptor file serves as an additional input to each module, which can either be in .csv or .tif format.
+The bed sediment size is a receptor file that serves as an additional input to each module, which can either be in .csv or .tif format.

 .. figure:: ../../media/shear_stress_bed_sediment_size.webp
    :scale: 100 %